 FLSA Status: Non-Exempt

-Supervision Received and Exercised: Reports to the Director of Development and External Relations; supervises interns and part-time employees.
+Supervision Received and Exercised: Reports to the Director of Development and External Relations.
+Exercises no supervision.

 Annual/Leadership Giving and Foundation Grant Responsibilities

-- Develop and executive an annual program plan to retain and acquire annual and leadership gifts through regular solicitations, stewardship campaigns, and annual programs such as ColoradoGives and Giving Tuesday.
+- Develops and executes an annual program plan to retain and acquire annual and leadership gifts through regular solicitations, stewardship campaigns, and annual programs such as ColoradoGives and Giving Tuesday.

-- Apply for and steward new and annual private foundation grants, working collaboratively with program leads to continually advance grant awards.
+- Applies for and stewards new and annual private foundation grants, working collaboratively with program leads to continually advance grant awards.

-- Plan, prepare, and implement The Prohibition Party, Crossroads’ annual fundraiser held each October.
+- Plans, prepares, and implements fundraising gala, Crossroads’ annual fundraiser held each October.

-- Facilitate 3rd party events, building relationships with the event leads and assisting these individuals and groups to promote and follow upon their event.
+- Facilitates 3rd party events, building relationships with the event leads, and assists these individuals and groups to promote and follow up on their events.

 Fundraising Campaign Responsibilities

-- Develop and manage donor communications as they relates to outreach campaigns, this includes monthly e-newsletters sent via email, published on Facebook and distributed through other social media outlets.
+- Develops and manages donor communications as they relate to outreach campaigns, including monthly e-newsletters via email, Facebook, and other social media outlets.

-- Manage regular print mailings, working with volunteers and/or mail houses and potentially external graphic designers.
+- Manages regular print mailings, working with volunteers and/or mail houses and potentially external graphic designers.

-- Lead volunteer efforts to help with fundraising.
+- Leads volunteer efforts to help with fundraising.

-- Serve as the Bloomerang expert, to lead the effort to create and sustain data integrity.
+- Serves as the Bloomerang expert, to lead the effort to create and sustain data integrity.

 - Excellent organizational skills.